MeganYTan/GetADadJoke.com/README.md

-# Getadadjoke
+# GetADadJoke

-Getadadjoke.com is a web application where you can get a dad joke!
+GetADadJoke.com is a web application where you can get a dad joke!
 The website has the following features:
 * see all jokes on the home page
 * get a random dad joke
 * search for joke